JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ## Call Expressions

 When adding strict null checking mode, calling function-likes with values that aren't nullable may introduce compiler errors.
-For example, if a function with one parameter of type `string` is called with an `undefined` argument, it would need a `!` added:
+For example, if a function with one parameter of type `string` is called with an `undefined` argument, it could need a `!` added by `fixStrictNonNullAssertions`:

 ```diff
 function abc(def: string) { }